kmskpraveen/Learning-Angular/README.md

 7. Similar to the *ngFor, *ngIf also works..
 8. Lifecycle hooks in angular website (different methods and its uses)
 9. The [property] selector is used in CSS to style elements that have that particular property.
 For example, ```<div property></div>```
+10. In order to create an angular module (say view), use command ```ng generate module view```
+11. The view/prefix to the name in the bg generate command actually tells Angular CLI which folder to create the files in.
+And so, which module the component needs to be associated with. eg: ```ng generate component view/view-component```
+12.